-A musician, a good friend of mine, has honed his listening ability to incredible levels.
-He can tune and attenuate the various audible frequencies of a snare drum so that it can be heard in the mix appropriately without increasing the volume.
+I enjoy working with musicians who have honed their listening abilities to incredible levels.
+When they’re recording songs, I love the way they tune and attenuate the various audible frequencies of a snare drum so that it can be heard in the mix appropriately without increasing the volume.
 I admire that level of listening and attention.
-Musicians like him have a natural talent with years of practice, repetition, and attention.

 Making space for sound by dedicating yourself to an inanimate object that asks nothing of you in return is a beautiful type of craft.
-Especially when I find myself looking at it from an outsider’s perspective.
 My songs are mixed with brute force: If I want to make something easier to hear I just make it louder.
 I have a long way to go with my acts of listening.
 But at least now I am aware.

 Quaker worship is quiet.
 They sit in silence, waiting to be moved to speak.
 Many times an entire service goes by without a single word being spoken.
-They prioritize our innate ability to be receptive and to wait, not simply that we are to believe in any particular doctrine.
-In other words, they’re forgoing traditional rituals so that they don’t simply go through the motions.
+They prioritize our innate ability to be receptive and to wait.
+They eliminate the traditional rituals from their practice so that they don’t simply wind up going through the motions.